devenkhatri/dt-n8n-workflow-backups/AI Automation Mastery - Lucas Walter/The Recap AI - Facebook Ad Thief.md

 # Workflow Analysis for The Recap AI - Facebook Ad Thief

 ## Description
-This workflow allows users to upload their product image and a Facebook Ad Library URL to automatically generate new ad creatives that replicate competitors' ad styles while showcasing the user's own product.
+This workflow enables marketers to automatically generate new ad creatives that mimic the style of competitors’ Facebook ads while featuring their own product image.

 ## Input Details
-The workflow is triggered by a form submission containing a Facebook Ad Library URL and an uploaded product image file.
+The workflow is triggered by a form submission that includes a Facebook Ad Library URL and an uploaded product image file.

 ## Process Summary
-The workflow first converts the uploaded product image to base64 format.
-It then scrapes Facebook ads from the provided URL using an Apify actor and downloads each competitor ad image, converting them to base64 and uploading to Google Drive for reference.
-A detailed prompt combining the competitor ad style and user's product is constructed and sent to an AI model, which refines the prompt and generates a new ad image.
-The system checks if the AI response was blocked due to prohibited content.
-If not blocked, the generated image is saved to Google Drive with a sequential filename.
+The workflow converts the uploaded product image to base64, scrapes competitor ads from the provided Facebook Ad Library URL using Apify, and downloads each ad image for reference.
+These competitor images are converted to base64 and saved to Google Drive.
+A prompt combining the competitor ad style and the user's product is sent to an AI model, which refines it and generates a new ad image.
+The system validates that the AI response isn’t blocked due to policy violations.
+If valid, the generated image is saved to a Google Drive folder with a sequential filename.

 ## Output Details
-The workflow produces and saves AI-generated ad images that mimic competitor ads but feature the user's product to a specified Google Drive folder.
+The workflow saves AI-generated ad images that replicate competitor styles but feature the user’s product to a designated Google Drive folder.

 ## Tags
 facebook ads, AI image generation, ad cloning, competitor analysis, Google Drive, Apify, Gemini AI, image editing, marketing automation